 Fall re-take day: November 7th, 2017

 Class photos (& casual individual pictures): April 24th, 2018

 SCHOOL SUPPLIES & UNIFORMS

 We do the shopping for you!!!
 During registration, families contribute a flat school fee per student, based on grade level, which supports the Enrichment programs and covers school supplies.
-Cash, check, credit cards, and payment plans will be accepted.
+Cash, check or credit cards will be accepted.

 ECE — $55